arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### Mechanical Information

 In this section, you can find mechanical information about the Portenta Hat Carrier.
-The dimensions of the board are all specified here, within top and bottom views, including the placements of the components on board.
+The dimensions of the board are all specified here, within top and bottom views, including the placements of the components onboard.

-If you desire to design and manufacture a custom mounting device, or create a custom enclosure for your carrier, the following image shows the dimensions for the mounting holes and general board layout.
+If you desire to design and manufacture a custom mounting device or create a custom enclosure for your carrier, the following image shows the dimensions for the mounting holes and general board layout.
 The given dimensions are all in __millimeters [mm]__.

 You can also access the STEP files which are also available [here](assets/ASX00049-step.zip).